MusicLover1011/RyoYamadaHud/README.md

-to use the hud put it in your custom located in "Team Fortress 2/tf/custom"
+to use the hud put it in your custom folder located in "Team Fortress 2/tf/custom"

-this hud supports linux. i dont know if it support windows or mac because i dont use em soo if you can please tell me if they work on those platforms
+this hud supports linux. i dont know if it support windows or mac because i dont use em soo  please tell me if they work on those platforms if you can

-also also this hud is built entirely from scrach so it will take a very long while to actually implement everything i want
+also also this hud is built entirely from scrach so it will take a very long time to actually implement everything i want

-SCREENSHOTS:
+SCREENSHOTS:   (as of 27-5-2025 )

 ![Image couldn't be loaded](Screenshot_1.png)